Rajiv Malhotra: The Battle for Sanskrit (2016)

 The Battle for Sanskrit is a critique of the American Indologist Sheldon Pollock.
 Malhotra pleads for traditional Indian scholars to write responses to Pollock's views, who takes a critical stance toward the role of Sanskrit in traditional views on Indian society.
 Malhotra is critical of Pollock's approach, and argues that western Indology scholars are deliberately intervening in Indian societies by offering analyses of Sanskrit texts which would be rejected by "traditional Indian experts".

 Sanskrit Non-Translatables: The Importance of Sanskritizing English (2020)

 Sanskrit Non-Translatables, a book by Malhotra published in 2020 and coauthored by Satyanarayana Dasa, deals with the idea of Sanskritizing the English language and enriching it with powerful Sanskrit words.
 It continues the discussion on the idea of non-translatability of Sanskrit, a concept first introduced in the book, Being Different.

 The book discusses 54 non-translatables across various genres that are being commonly mis-translated.
 It empowers English speakers with the knowledge and arguments to introduce these Sanskrit words into their daily speech with confidence.
 For English readers, the book is the starting point of the movement to introduce loanwords into their English vocabulary without translation.

+Snakes in the Ganga : Breaking India 2.0

+Published in 2022 as a sequel to Breaking India, with Vijaya Viswanatha as his co-author, Malhotra goes to great lengths to argue the existence of a Cultural Marxist-style conspiracy involved in perpetuating and normalizing anti-Hindu sentiments in Western academic and political discourse.
+He argues this is executed by the CCP, Saudi Wahhabi preachers and the World Economic Forum through the promotion of wokeism, mainly through a reinterpretation of Hindu-Muslim conflict in the lens of critical race theory.
+Within this framework, Hindus (especially Brahmins and other upper-caste groups) are equated with privileged white Americans, and thus subjected to systematic demonization in Western academic discourse while Hinduphobia and persecution of Hindus committed by Islamists (like the expulsion of Kashmiri Hindus) are tactically endorsed amd compared positively to the black liberation movement, while protests against such acts are silenced by labelling them as expression of Hindu fascism.

+Malhotra names Harvard University alongside the Abdul Latif Jameel Poverty Action Lab and the Omidyar Network as the nucleus of Hinduphobic wokeism.
+He also alleges that Indian business conglomerates like the Piramal Group and Godrej Group, institutions like Azim Premji University andAshoka University, and industrialists like Anand Mahindra and Lakshmi Mittal to be local collaborators in propagating wokeism-inspired Hinduphobia through systematic indoctrination of the Hindu youth.
+Furthermore, Malhotra argues that the Modi government's educational reforms have inadvertently aided in the spread of wokeism.